-Navigate the past and present of Calgary with Lougheed House!
-This Spring, Mapping History: The Calgary Atlas Project brings the maps of the Calgary Institute for the Humanities' Atlas Project to life at Lougheed House.
+Navigate the past and present of Calgary at Lougheed House in collaboration with Calgary Institute for the Humanities!
+This Spring, Mapping History: The Calgary Atlas Project brings the CIH Atlas Projects maps to life.

 When: April 2 - May 17